 The book of Esther is rich in depth and meaning when you read it from a prophetic perspective.
-There are many keys to draw strength and wisdom from and to learn strategies on how to sustain yourself and overcome challenging times.
-I believe one of these powerful keys in the story of Esther is, the key of consecration and how that can shift us from victim to victor.
+There are many keys to draw strength and wisdom from, as well as learning strategies on how to sustain yourself to overcome challenging times.
+I believe one of these powerful keys in the story of Esther is, the key of consecration and how that can help transform us from victim to victor.

 Before Esther could go into the King’s presence, she had to complete twelve months of beauty treatments.
-The first six months of treatment were with the oil of myrrh.
-Twelve months of beauty treatments?
-It sounds amazing!
-Right?
-Well, let’s look a bit further at what these treatments actually entailed.
+The first six months of these treatments was having the oil of myrrh applied.
+Twelve months of beauty treatments may sound amazing at first glance but when you look a bit deeper, there was great meaning to what this preparation actually signified.

 “But thanks be to God, who in Christ always leads us in triumphal procession, and through us spreads the fragrance of the knowledge of him everywhere.
 For we are the aroma of Christ to God among those who are being saved and among those who are perishing, to one a fragrance from death to death, to the other a fragrance from life to life.” – 2 Corinthians 2:14-16